MatthewCht/C1016639_csc1034_project2_2021/README.md

 * They know all the information of the contact they are adding and not just some

 ## How To Run:
-Once this application is run it will ask what the user wants to do via a series of questions and if you want to
+Once this application is run it will ask what the user wants to do via a series of questions and if you want to the user must enter 'Y'.
+Once the user has selected the process desired they must input the indicated information then the process will be carried out and the information will be displayed if necessary.

 ## Use Case: